oiva-johannes/infret/README.md

 `mkdir /etc/voikko`

-Then unzip the `dict.zip` in the `/etc/voikko`
+Then unzip the `dict.zip` to the `/etc/voikko`.
 More info on Python with Voikko can be found here https://voikko.puimula.org/python.html

-Now install also the spacy model for finnish:
+Now also install the spacy model for Finnish:

 `python3 -m spacy download fi_core_news_sm`